Yerry De Los Santos: Pittsburgh Pirates

 On April 13, 2022, De Los Santos combined with Chase De Jong and Austin Brice to throw a no-hitter for the Indianapolis Indians of the Triple-A International League.
-On May 22, 2022, the Pirates selected De Los Santos's contract, promoting him to the major leagues for the first time.
+On May 22, the Pirates selected De Los Santos's contract, promoting him to the major leagues for the first time.
 He made his MLB debut on May 25.
+On August 12, De Los Santos was placed on the 60-day injured list with a right shoulder latissimus dorsi muscle strain.
+In 26 appearances for Pittsburgh in his rookie campaign, De Los Santos registered an 0–3 record and 4.91 ERA with 26 strikeouts and 3 saves in 25 2/3 innings pitched.